MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-floor-function.md

 ## Returns

-Dynamic array of calculated floor function.
+Dynamic array of the calculated floor function.
 Any non-numeric element yields a `null` element value.

 ## Example